Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Evaluation

+\para{\textit{What-if} Simulation Speed: } Next, we evaluated the performance of the \textsf{B}, \textsf{T}, \textsf{D}, and \textsf{T+D} versions.
+Note that unlike Mahif, all these 4 systems preserve correctness of the application-level \textit{what-if} simulation.
+We used a backup database as the starting point and a transaction history of 1 million queries.
+Each \textit{what-if} simulation test selected 1\% queries in the transaction history for retroactive operation.
+The transaction commit history was then replayed on the backup database based on these retroactive modifications. \looseness=-1

+Different replay strategies were adopted for the four systems.
+The baseline (\textsf{B}) version serially replayed all committed application function calls of the unmodified application-level transactions-- serial execution is necessary to ensure strong serializability of the \textit{what-if} replay.
+The transpiled (\textsf{T}) version serially replayed the function calls of the transpiled application-level transactions.
+The dependency-analyzed (\textsf{D}) version replayed the non-transpiled application-level transactions based on column-wise and row-wise query dependency analysis.
+The \ultraverse (\textsf{T+D}) version directly replayed the raw SQL \texttt{PROCEDURE}s from the log based on column-wise and row-wise query dependency analysis. \looseness=-1

+\autoref{fig:retroactive-operation} compares the runtime of \textit{what-if} simulation for the transaction history window of 1 million queries.
+The \textsf{T+D} version was 23.60x faster on average than the \textsf{B} version, and the \textsf{T} version was 2.01x faster on average than the \textsf{B} version.
+The \textsf{T} version gained speed primarily due to the SQL transpilation technique, which merged the calls of individual queries belonging to the same application-level transaction into a single SQL \texttt{PROCEDURE} call, thus reducing the number of round-trip communications between the DBMS client and server.
+This advantage became more pronounced when each application-level transaction contains a higher number of query executions by using loops (e.g., SEATS, TPC-C, AStore).
+The \textsf{D} version did not get such a speedup benefit of transpilation, but still gained speedup by replaying only dependent application-level transactions. \looseness=-1

+The \textsf{D} version and \textsf{T+D} version gained a speed from column-wise and row-wise query dependency analysis, which reduced the number of queries to replay and increased the level of query execution parallelism during replay.
+Benchmarks such as Epinions, TATP, and AStore benefited from both replay query reduction and parallel replay.
+SEATS and TPC-C benefited only from replay parallelism, as all transactions in these two benchmarks depended on the retroactive operation's target transactions in both column-wise and row-wise terms. \looseness=-1

-In both MariaDB and the \ultraverse database system, reading the query log and replaying queries were done in parallel.
-However, as the sequential disk batch-reading speed of SSD NVMe was faster than serial execution of queries, the critical path of retroactive operation was the replay delay. \ultraverse additionally had a database synchronization delay, because it replays only column-wise \& row-wise dependent queries, and thus at the end of its replay, it updates only the affected table rows \& columns to the original database.
-As shown in \autoref{fig:micro-nohash}, this synchronization delay was negligibly small ($\sim$1 second).
+In all 4 system versions, reading the query log and replaying queries were performed in parallel.
+However, because the disk batch-reading speed of SSD NVMe was faster than the DBMS's serial execution of queries, the critical path of \textit{what-if} simulation was the DBMS's replay runtime rather than the disk I/O of query logs. \looseness=-1

-\autoref{fig:micro-hash} shows the execution time for different retroactive operation testcases where the Hash-jump optimization is applicable (i.e., a table hash match is found by Hash-jumper).
-We note \texttt{U} as \ultraverse without using Hash-jump, whereas \texttt{U(H)} is with Hash-jump enabled.
-Using hash-jump could achieve additional 101\%$\sim$185\% speedup compared to not using it, by detecting hash matches and terminating the effectless retroactive operation in advance.
-Our \ultraverse prototype's upper-bound of hash collision rate was approximately {$1.16 x 10^{-77}$}.